 - Option A: Head to the area of St James’s Park (next to Buckingham Palace) and visit

-By using these itineraries and visiting our suggested attractions, you can easily save £120 per person when using a 3 day London Pass,
+With these itineraries and visiting our suggested attractions, you can save £120 per person when using a 3 day London Pass.

 MAP FOR 3 DAY LONDON PASS ITINERARY: